DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/why-train-to-teach-transcript.md

 ---
-title: "Why train to teach in England?"
+title: "Why train to teach in England? video transcript"
 description: |-
   Full transcript for the 'Why train to teach in England?' video.
 ---